Anaizing/soggy-ink-new/content/sample-posts/03-02-2018/index.md

 * As well as the length of time we'd like the animation to run for, in this case 3 seconds.

+# animation fill mode

+`animation-fill-mode` can take a range of property values.

+* forwards
+* backwards
+* both
+* inherit
+* initial
+* none
+* unset

+For Mario, we'll use forward, what this does is it takes the last property stated in your keyframe animation and applies it as a finishing point for your elemen's animation, so that it doiesnt bounce back to its original spot. making it look much more natural